smnenko/smnenko/Self intro.md

 There's good community of Python and there wasn't a second when I couldn't find the answer to my question in the article, book or video tutorial.
 I learned Telegram and VK APIs and wrote some bots for it using pyTelegramBotApi and aiogram.
 Also I made some parsers with requests/selenium, games with pygame.
 I think you know I learned Django.
 This is the web framework that will facilitate development process.
 It has his own structure.
 It means that is's very simple to read but inefficient for small projects.
 Now I've strong experience with Django and DjangoREST.
-So I've more than 2 years of experience of Python develompent.
+So I've more than 2 years experience of Python develompent.
 I've experience with relation databases like PostreSQL and MySQL, I actively use docker because I need to execute my developments on laptop with Linux Manjaro and home PC with Windows.

 ##### What is next?
 I'm improving my skills in different spheres like Machine Learning and non-relational databases like MongoDB.
 The next things what I want to learn